kevrez/weld-group-calculator/README.md

 ## Documentation:

-In this program, weld strength is calculated using formula XXX in AISC 360: phiRn = 1.392 * t, where t is the weld throat in sixteenths of an inch.
+In this program, weld strength is calculated using AISC Section J, assuming E70XX electrodes and SMAW welding: phiRn = 1.392 * t, where t is the weld throat in sixteenths of an inch.
 The phi value included in phiRn is the only strength reduction factor considered in these equations.